-However, similar features of both Hisense 32H4F and the TCL 32S325 notwithstanding, the 32H4F is expensive than the TCL model.
+However, similar features of both the Hisense 32H4F and the TCL 32S325 notwithstanding, the 32H4F is more expensive than the TCL model.
 So going by the cheaper TV model, the TCL would win, for they have the same features.

-As evident above, Hisense outsmarts the TCL on several features discussed in this article, save for durability and cost, which the TCL has won.
+As evident above, Hisense outsmarts the TCL on several features discussed in this article, saving for durability and cost, which the TCL has won.
 It, therefore, means that in terms of picture quality, for example, the Hisense 32H5500F displays better images than the TCL models.

 Hisense Vs. TCL 32-Inch